OC, CC & KAOA Handover: Your Rights and the RWA Playbook

 • Transfer management to the owners’ association under KAOA (Karnataka Apartment Ownership Act)

 But in practice, handovers are often murky.
 Builders delay issuing certificates, associations form late, and financial transparency gets lost.
-That’s why every buyer needs to understand handover rights, timelines, and leverage points.
+That’s why every buyer needs to understand handover rights, timelines, and leverage points during both apartment handover and flat handover.

 Step 1: Understanding OC & CC